-Just look how amazing those WW1 German aircrafts were.
-The Lozenge camouflage under the wings is ART with capital letters.
+The lovely preserved D.XII D.XII of the Museum of Flight,Seattle.
+Just take a look at how amazing those WW1 German aircraft were.
+The Lozenge camouflage under the wings is pure ART with capital letters.

-This B-1 was captured in Dec 1937 at the Spanish Guerra Civil: Feldwebel Otto Polenz’s 6-15.
-Being quite advanced it was tested in Spain by a French commission (the great “Kostia” Rozanoff flew it) and later sent to Soviet Union in Feb 1938.
+This B-1, flown by Feldwebel Otto Polenz, was captured in Dec 1937 at the Spanish Guerra Civil.
+Being a quite advanced design it was tested in Spain by a French commission (the great “Kostia” Rozanoff flew it) and later sent to Soviet Union in Feb, 1938.
 The B-1 was evaluated by the NII VVS (Russia Air Force research institute) where it was flown among others by another great: Stepan P. Suprun.

-As we can see here not only the Spitfire & Hurricane used those lovely spade grips, in this case the KG 11 model.
+As we can see here not only the Spitfire & Hurricane used those lovely spade grips, in this case the KG 11 grip model.

 Artwork by Fred Freeman.